-The aim of the lab is to experiment using a Mininet SDN network emulator on a Virtual Machine in Crownlabs.
-Open vSwitch will be used as a software switch within Mininet.
+The aim of the lab is to experiment with a Mininet SDN network emulator running on a Virtual Machine within Crownlabs.
+Open vSwitch will be used as the software switch within Mininet.

-The aim of the lab is to first become familiar with the emulated environment, and then to practice basic and advanced routing problems in a SDN scenario.
-No SDN controller will be used and forwarding tables will be installed manually.
+The lab's primary goal is first to familiarize students with the emulated Mininet environment.
+Then, basic and advanced routing problems in an SDN scenario will be faces.
+No SDN controller will be used, and no central routing policy will be defined; instead, forwarding tables that enable a proper routing scheme will be manually installed using SDN switch configuration commands.

-The lab follows a sequence of incremental steps.
-Each step is propedeutic to the sequent ones.
+The lab follows a sequence of incremental steps, each preparatory to the following ones.
+As such, it is strongly suggested to proceed step by step.